lllludd/towards-secure-networks/Context 2: You are a person involved with other persons.md

   - Needless to say this is not practical.
 Not sustainable.
 Not able to grow in number or capacity without great inconvience and paranoia.

+#### Behavioural Aspects of Security.
+- When we think of security our minds drift to cryptography and clandestine meetings, hackers and agents, dramatics.
+Yet the reality is that it is often a negative action that is most secure.
+Not sending messages, not posting on social media, not talking about what should be kept secret.
+Even indirect bragging is bragging.
+All information given regardless or it being peripheral is information.
+- Security might look like going to the beach without phones to chat to make decision about what needs to be decided.
+There is nothing untowards, or unexpected.
+There are no negative or positive patterns in data created.
+It is a regular thing to do.

 ### Case studies:
 ##### Using the internets to organise dissent: